Deep Reinforcement Learning for Cyber Security: Deep Reinforcement Learning Preliminary

 The discount factor \(\gamma\in[0,1]\) manages the importance levels of future rewards.
 It is applied as a mathematical trick to analyze the learning convergence.
 In practice, discount is necessary because of partial observability or uncertainty of the stochastic environment.

 Q-learning needs to use a lookup table or Q-table to store expected rewards (Q-values) of actions given a set of states.
 This requires a large memory when the state and action spaces increase.
 Real-world problems often involve continuous state or action space, and therefore, Q-learning is inefficient to solve these problems.
-Fortunately, deep learning has emerged as a powerful tool that is a great complement to traditional RL methods.
-With the power of \textit{function approximation} and \textit{representation learning}, deep learning can learn a compact low-dimensional representation of raw high-dimensional data \cite{Arulkumaran2017}.
+Fortunately, deep learning has emerged as a powerful tool that is a great complement to traditional RL techniques.
+Deep learning methods have two typical capabilities, i.e. function approximation and representation learning, which help them to learn a compact low-dimensional representation of raw high-dimensional data effectively \cite{Arulkumaran2017}.
 The combination of deep learning and RL was the research direction that Google DeepMind has initiated and pioneered.
 They proposed deep Q-network (DQN) with the use of a deep neural network (DNN) to enable Q-learning to deal with high-dimensional sensory inputs \cite{Mnih2013, Mnih2015}.

 Using DNNs to approximate the Q-function however is unstable due to the correlations among the sequences of observations and the correlations between the Q-values \(Q(s,a)\) and the target values \(Q(s',a')\).
 Mnih et al. \cite{Mnih2015} proposed the use of two novel techniques, i.e., experience replay memory and target network, to address this problem (Fig. \ref{fig:2}).
 On the one hand, experience memory stores an extensive list of learning experience tuples \((s,a,r,s')\), which are obtained from the agent's interactions with the environment.
 The agent's learning process retrieves these experiences randomly to avoid the correlations of consecutive experiences.
 On the other hand, the target network is technically a copy of the estimation network, but its parameters are frozen and only updated after a period.
 For instance, the target network is updated after 10,000 updates of the estimation network, as demonstrated in \cite{Mnih2015}.
 DQN has made a breakthrough as it is the first time an RL agent can provide a human-level performance in playing 49 Atari games by using just raw image pixels of the game board.